Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Collecting logs for failed VMs.md

 # Collecting logs for failed VMs

+## Overview

+This article provides guidance on collecting logs for Virtual Machines (VMs) in a Failed (Running) state in Azure Portal.
+This situation can prevent Service Fabric nodes from becoming healthy.

 ## Symptoms

-VMs in VMSS are in Failed(Running) state in Azure Portal and preventing Service Fabric nodes from becoming healthy.
-In this state the VMs themselves are running but there is an error in one of the VMSS extensions.
-VMs will be accessible through RDP.
+VMs in a Virtual Machine Scale Set (VMSS) are in a Failed (Running) state, which prevents Service Fabric nodes from becoming healthy.
+Although the VMs are running, there is an error in one of the VMSS extensions.
+The VMs will still be accessible through Remote Desktop Protocol (RDP).

-## Cause
+## Root Causes

-There can be a number of reasons for a VMSS extension to fail
+Several reasons may cause a VMSS extension to fail:

-- Incorrect configuration
+*   Incorrect VMSS extension configuration.
-- A resource referenced by the VMSS extension is not available
+*   A resource referenced by the VMSS extension is not available.
+*   Network connectivity
-- Timeouts or transient issues causing the extensions to fail
+*   Timeouts or transient issues causing the extensions to fail.

-## Gathering more informaiton
+## Scoping Questions

+To narrow down the problem, consider asking:

+1. Are all VMs experiencing this issue, or only certain ones?
+2. Has there been any recent changes to Extension configurations or resources?
+3. Are there specific error messages related to the failure of VMSS extensions?
+4. Have any recent OS updates been made?
+5. Have any recent NSG updates been made?

+## Data Collection

+To gather data necessary for troubleshooting:

-1. RDP to one or more of the VMs in Failed state
+1. RDP into one or more of the VMs in a Failed state.
-2. Open command prompt and then run the following commands
+2. Open Command Prompt and run the following commands:

-    ```powershell
+    ```cmd
     md C:\guestlogs
     cd C:\guestlogs
-    C:\WindowsAzure\GuestAgent_VERSION\CollectGuestLogs.exe (VERSION will be different values, use the highest version value)
+    C:\WindowsAzure\GuestAgent_VERSION\CollectGuestLogs.exe
     ```

+    Replace `VERSION` with the highest version value available.

-3. This will create a compressed file with various logs
+3. This command creates a compressed file with various logs.
-4. Copy the file out of the VM
+4. Copy this file out of the VM.

-## Mitigation
+## Troubleshooting Steps

-### Config issues
+1.  **Check Configuration Issues:**

-- Check failures in the logs to eliminate any config issues
+    *   Review failures in the logs to identify any configuration issues like invalid references to resources.
-  - For example, a reference to a resource could be wrong or no longer valid
-- Fix the config issue in the ARM template and redeploy it

-### Other issues

-- Open Support Incident through the Azure Portal
+    *   Correct any configuration errors found in your Azure Resource Manager (ARM) template and redeploy it.
+2.  **Address Other Issues:**
+    *   If no configuration issues are identified, open a support incident through Azure Portal.
-- Include the logs collected from the VM(s) or the error message found in the logs
+    *   Include collected logs from affected VMs or error messages found within these logs.

+## Preventive Measures

+To avoid similar issues in future:

+*   Regularly validate and update your ARM templates and configurations.
+*   Ensure that all resources referenced by VMSS extensions are available and correctly configured.
+*   Monitor VMSS extensions for timeouts and transient issues proactively.

+## Contact Information

+For further assistance or escalation, contact Microsoft Support through \[Azure Portal\].

+## References

+N/A